umrover/mrover-esw/docs/getting-started/stm32cube/index.md

 ## About

-STM32CubeMX and STM32 CubeCLT allow the user to write, compile, and flash code to the STM32 microcontroller!
+STM32CubeMX and STM32CubeCLT allow the user to write, compile, and flash code to the STM32 microcontroller!
 STM32CubeCLT contains the GCC compiler and GDB debugging tool for firmware compilation and debugging, and STM32CubeMX contains the interface for configuring the microcontroller and project environment, and provides a very powerful interface for automatic code generation, allowing the user to initialize an entire module with a few clicks of a button, and have that code show up automatically in the main file.

+!!! note
+    If you've taken EECS 373, you have used STM32CubeIDE, which is an IDE that packages both of these tools together.
+However, STM32CubeIDE is a very heavy program, so we choose to use the lighter weight STM32CubeMX and STM32CubeCLT tools in combination with CMake and your favorite text editor or IDE.

 ## Downloading and Installing CubeMX

-### Download CubeMX
+### 1. Download CubeMX

 1. Go to the CubeMX [download page](https://www.st.com/en/development-tools/stm32cubemx.html) and scroll down to "Get Software."
    ![get cubemx](get-cubemx.webp)